a6patch/docs/docs/exchanges/README.md

 ### Exchanges Overview

-How to easily integrate Qredit
+How to easily integrate Qredit...